 This is a tough question to answer.
 Usually it does not make sense to have a card graded unless it is very old, valuable, and in Near Mint Condition or better.
 Newer cards fit in here too if they are rare, desirable, or “chase” cards.
 A chase card is usually a bonus insert that might is not part of the set.

 We would say if your card is very collectable card, and worth over $100 you might want to consider getting it graded.
 And we would usually only send cards out if you think they will receive a score of 8, 9 or a 10.
 If it’s super rare and valuable, a 7 would be a good score too!
 Caveat: Any Base Set Charizard, Blastoise or Venusaur is worth grading, no matter what condition they are in.
 A PSA 2, non-first edition Charizard sold for $850 in November 2020!

 Check out our Pokemon Price Guide to check current values on cards.

 Check the Completed Sales section on eBay and find the prices that cards have actually sold for, not what they are listed at.
 First-Edition, Base Set Holographic Pokémon Cards sell at great prices.
 As do “chase” cards from many of the sets.

 Prepare to be disappointed with your grades!

 It is really difficult to get cards graded 9’s or 10’s.
 Especially on older cards.
 Cards need to be centered perfectly.
 The have to be cut perfectly.
 They can’t have dings to the corners, or edges, or the surface.
 There can be no roughness on the face or edges.
 Look closely at the holofoil artwork for Any Scratches.
 Turn the card over, and look for any whiteness around the blue edges.

-You have to understand that 7’s and 8’s and 9’s are still really good scores – Near Mint or better!
-Whether its comic books, coins or Pokemon Cards though … the higher the score, the better the selling price.
+You should understand that 7’s and 8’s and 9’s are still really good scores though!
+Those are Near Mint or better!
+Whether its comic books, coins or Pokemon Cards … the higher the score, the better the selling price.